MCP Server (Legacy Version)¶

 - View the comment list for Incident

-inc_xxx. - List all comments under this Incident chronologically.
+inc_xxx. - List all comments under this Incident by time.

 owl.incident_comment.add¶